kblais/twigstarter/README.md

 ### Installation

 - Clone the repo : ` git clone git@github.com:blaiskillian/twigstarter`
+- Install dependancies :
-- Install dependancies : `composer install`
+	- Composer : `composer install`
+	- NodeJS : `npm install`
 - Copy the .env-example file to .env, and edit the `BASE_URL` with your own if necessary

+### How To

+Just use the `grunt watch` command, and the script will watch your assets files (located in `/resources/assets/`) and run the app with the PHP built-in webserver

 ### Usage